BrianBehnke/BrianBehnke.github.io/_posts/2018-12-13-NFL-Values.md

 ![Image](/img/scoring.png)

-The conclusion to all of this is that if a team wants to maximize value they should focus their efforts on signing the best kicker they can find, as they appear to have the best value of all positions.
+The conclusion to this is that if a team wants to maximize value they should focus their efforts on signing the best kicker they can find.
+Kickers appear to have the best value of all positions.
 Then the focus should shift towards QBs.
 They tend to have the next highest likelihood of scoring a high amount of points.
 Some QBs also can be paid a low salary.

-Teams should avoid spending large sums on RBs and WRs, as neither position appears to have a prpensity to have a high scoring aptitude.
+Teams should avoid spending large sums on RBs and WRs, as neither position appears to have a propensity to have a high scoring aptitude.
 This money would be better served on higher scoring positions, like K or QB, as stated above.
-This will ensure that the team is getting better value from their salary expenditures and allow them to spend more on non-scoring positions, like defensive players and offensive linemen.
+This will ensure that the team is getting better value from their salary expenditures.
+It also will allow them to spend more on non-scoring positions, like defensive players and offensive linemen.

 I will continue to root for the Minnesota Vikings and still get frustrated with them when they do not win.
 With this analysis I can deduce that not all players are over paid.
 I still appreciate the effort that goes into playing football at this level.